bomfather/bomfather-docs/frontend/src/content/news/funding-balaji-srinivasan.md

 ---
-title: "Bomfather Gets Funded by Balaji Srinivasan"
+title: "Bomfather Has Been Funded by Balaji Srinivasan"
 publishedAt: 2025-09-01T00:00:00Z
 category: "Funding"
 author: "The Bomfather Team"